Baseball Rakes for Field Maintenance

 Grooming

-This action prepares your homestead for play, giving it a nice and finished look.
+This action prepares your homestead for play, giving it a pleasant and finished look.
 This action should only be performed after you have finished leveling.

 For a perfect grooming result, follow these steps:

-• Start by removing the bases, then fill the holes with a rubber plug.
+• Removing the bases, then filling the holes with a rubber plug.

 • Take a nail and then “scarify” the field, which helps break up the compacted materials around

-• Once you’re a few feet away from the grass in the far-field, pick up the pull and then shake it to remove the excess field mix.
+• Once you’re a few feet from the grass in the far field, pick up the pull and shake it to remove the excess field mix.

 • Once you’ve done this, take a rake and smooth out the lint left by the drag.